 8. The Stray Dogs are in Poor Health

 Stray dogs are a staple all over South America and SE Asia so if you’ve traveled a bit you’re probably quite used to seeing them around.
 But generally, you find them to be in decent health.
 The locals feed them, they are treated kindly, and some countries even spay and neuter their strays.

 But the stray dogs in El Nido seem to be in very poor health.
 Many are sickly and/or injured.
 If you are a dog lover, seeing this will break your heart.

-Want more info?
-Check out our favorite travel guides and books about the Philippines!
+Want more info on El Nido, Palawan?
+Check out our favorite Philippines travel guides!